-In Pakistan, DW Akademie supports media professional by building structures needed as a basis for qualification programs and counseling.
+In Pakistan, DW Akademie supports media professionals by setting up structures for qualification programs and trauma counselling.

-Pakistan demonstrates a high level of diversity of opinions and media.
-Consequently, public debate on controversial issues does take place in radio and TV broadcasts and newspapers, or the websites of the major media companies.
-However, some concerns are usually avoided, like the views and voices of women or religious minorities.
+Pakistan offers a wide range of opinions and media.
+Public debates on controversial issues take place on radio and TV programs, in newspapers and websites of major media companies.
+However, some issues are rarely covered such as the views and voices of women and religious minorities.

 Independent reporting is especially difficult for media workers in western and northwestern Pakistan.
-Many journalists in these areas are not sufficiently trained.
-Furthermore, they often find themselves in dangerous situations and are constantly exposed to threats from various groups.
-The population in these areas, especially internally displaced persons and returnees, cannot easily find balanced information.
-There is an obvious lack of local reporting.
-Even though some journalists' associations and organizations in Pakistan try to help media professionals, they lack the means to ensure that journalists will continue receiving formal training on new topics.
+Journalists there have often had little formal training, and are exposed to dangerous situations and threats from various factions.
+The population in these conflict areas have difficulties finding balanced reporting, especially for displaced persons and returnees.
+Local reporting is scarce.
+While journalists' associations and organizations do exist in Pakistan, they lack the means to ensure journalists receive adequate training on new and relevant topics.

-DW Akademie is helping the Centre of Excellence for Journalism (CEJ) in Karachi and a non-governmental organization establish two trauma centers in Karachi and Quetta.
-The trauma centers offer counseling for badly treated journalists.
-Also, media companies and organizations are provided with information on preventive action and counseling on psychological security, thereby raising awareness of the subject.
-CEJ and DW Akademie also work together to promote innovative journalism by developing training courses on data journalism.
+DW Akademie is helping the Centre of Excellence for Journalism (CEJ) and the non-governmental organization Individualland (IL) in setting up two trauma centers in Karachi and Quetta.
+The centers offer free psychological counseling for affected journalists, and also advise media companies on emotional security and the dangers of trauma.
+In addition, CEJ and DW Akademie work together to promote innovative journalism by offering additional training in data journalism.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Locations: Islamabad, Karachi, Quetta, tribal regions and Khyber Pashtunkhwa, several small towns in Punjab and Sindh
+Locations: Islamabad, Karachi, Quetta, tribal regions and Khyber Pashunkhwa, small towns in Punjab and Sindh

-Main focus: Qualification and counselling, continuing education for media professionals, data journalism, civic engagement, empowerment and participation of disadvantaged groups, media and information literacy
+Main focus: Qualification and counseling, further training for media workers, safety for media workers, data journalism, civic engagement, empowerment and participation of disadvantaged groups, media and information literacy